dannoetc/personal/raterhub-tracker/readme.md

 # RaterHub Tracker

-RaterHub Tracker is a self-hosted, open-source productivity monitoring tool built to help users track session-based task completion time.
-Originally designed for workers using the RaterHub platform, it allows for detailed timing analysis of tasks and offers a JS powered overlay while you rate.
+RaterHub Tracker is a self-hosted, open-source productivity buddy that helps you keep honest, lightweight tabs on your time.
+It started as a helper for RaterHub tasks, but it works just as well for anyone who wants session-based timing without handing data to a third party.
+You get a friendly JS overlay while you rate, clear summaries, and full control over your data.

 ## ✨ Features